Supermalloy

 Supermalloy is an alloy composed of nickel (75%), iron (20%), and molybdenum (5%).
 It is a high permeability ferromagnetic alloy used in magnetic cores and magnetic shielding in electrical components, such as pulse transformers and ultra-sensitive magnetic amplifiers.
-It has a resistivity of 0.6 Ω·mm^{2}/m (or 6.0 x 10^{−7}Ω·m), an extremely high relative magnetic permeability (approximately 800000), and a low coercivity.
+It has a resistivity of 0.6 Ω·mm^{2}/m (or 6.0 × 10^{−7}Ω·m), an extremely high relative magnetic permeability (approximately 800000), and a low coercivity.
 Supermalloy is used in manufacturing components for radio engineering, telephony, and telemechanics instruments.